kevinolega/philippinesprivateenglishtutors/about.md

 The founder has more than nine years of working experience teaching English to local and foreign students in 17 countries worldwide.

-Our main goal is to equip our students with competent Englis hcommunication skills in order to prepare them to become globally competitive.

-Our efficient and effective training method is a result of the combined effort of our highly experienced, expert English teachers who are mature, multi-skilled and accredited English language trainers.

-Our contact center experience have equipped us with the soft skills and business exposure that allow us to contribute lessons that will lead to your success in different domains.

-Our passion and determination is intended improve and heighten the competence of our learners in the English.
+After the original founder decided to move on, Kevin Olega took over the management of the website.

+Philippines Private English Tutors is a website managed by Kevin Olega.
+With years of experience teaching English to Asian students and business professionals, as well as managing web development projects and working in the BPO industry, Kevin brings a unique perspective to the world of online education.

+Our website serves as a valuable resource for students looking for skilled Filipino English tutors.

+We work with a network of highly qualified teachers who are dedicated to equipping their students with the communication skills needed to succeed in today's global marketplace.

+At Philippines Private English Tutors, we believe that the learning environment is crucial to a student's success.

-The communication process and the learning environment that we provide is set to create an encouraging and empowering environment that will help the student develop in his or her own learning style.
+That's why we provide an encouraging and empowering atmosphere that helps each student develop in their own learning style.

-As the communication processes and environment, we intend to empower our learners for personal reform; and to our corporate clients, achieve significant increase in the productivity of human resources for business advantage thriving on market expansion.
+We are committed to helping our learners achieve personal growth and reform, while also providing corporate clients with the tools needed to increase the productivity of their human resources.

+Thank you for considering Philippines Private English Tutors for your English language education needs.

 <a href="{{ '/contact' | prepend: site.baseurl }}" class="button">HIRE A TUTOR</a>